RadioYoFM/ICO_smartcontract/Readme.md

 # Radio Yo Token

-This repository contains the token contract for RAO token.
+This repository contains the token smart contract for RAO token from RadioYo.
+RadioYo is a platform for people to livestream free online radio shows and broadcast prerecorded podcast episodes.
+The URL is https://radioyo.fm.
+We plan to add podcaster ownership information directly onto the blockchain while upgrading our platform into a blockchain-based broadcasting and services platform for podcasters, online broadcasters, independent media, and online publishers worldwide.

 ## HOW TO